 Tom Hirst is a freelance developer from the UK.
 He's been able to earn a six figure annual income from web development without a CS degree.
 Here he gives an exclusive lowdown on how you can follow in his footsteps and build your freelance programming career.
-Check out Tom's book on Freelance Pricing.
+Check out Tom's book on Freelance Pricing (affiliate)

 How much do you earn a year from web development?